Lockheed F-104 Starfighter: Production assembly

-The Starfighter was designed for production rates of up to 20 airplanes per day from a single assembly line.
+The Starfighter was designed so that a single assembly line could produce up to 20 aircraft per day.
 The entire aircraft was designed for modular assembly and disassembly.
-The two principal fuselage sections were split along the vertical centerline and completely assembled in two separate halves.
-All equipment, including wiring and plumbing, were installed inside the two-halves before being joined.
+The main fuselage section was assembled in two halves, including wiring and plumbing, that were then joined along the vertical centerline.
 The wings were then attached with ten bolts plus a fairing.

 Operational history

 U.S. Air Force

 Although the F-104 was designed as an air-superiority fighter, the United States Air Force's immediate need at the time was for a supersonic interceptor.
-In the late 1950s, the United States government believed it was significantly behind the USSR in terms of the size of its jet-powered bomber fleet.
-In response, the USAF had ordered two interceptors from Convair, the F-102 Delta Dagger and the F-106 Delta Dart, but both aircraft were experiencing long development delays.
-The Starfighter's speed and rate-of-climb performance intrigued the Air Force, who pressed the F-104A into service as an interim interceptor with the Air Defense Command (ADC), even though its range and armament were not well-suited for the role.
+In the late 1950s, the United States government believed it had dangerously fewer jet-powered bombers than the Soviet Union.
+In response, the USAF had ordered two interceptors from Convair: the F-102 Delta Dagger and the F-106 Delta Dart, but both were experiencing long development delays.
+The Starfighter's speed and rate-of-climb performance intrigued the Air Force, who pressed the F-104A into service as an interim interceptor with the Air Defense Command (ADC), even though its range and armament were ill-suited for the role.
 On 26 February 1958, the first unit to become operational with the F-104A was the 83rd Fighter Interceptor Squadron (FIS) at Hamilton AFB, California.

-The newly operational aircraft experienced problems with both the J79 engine and M61 cannon, and after three months of service, the unit was grounded following a series of engine-related accidents.
-The aircraft were then fitted with the J79-GE-3B engine and another three ADC units were equipped with the F-104A.
-During this time, the Air Force's interest in the Starfighter was waning due to a shift in strategy toward fighters with longer ranges and heavier ordnance loads.
+The newly operational aircraft experienced problems with the J79 engine and M61 cannon, and after three months of service, the unit was grounded after engine-related accidents.
+The aircraft were then fitted with the J79-GE-3B engine, and another three ADC units were equipped with the F-104A.
+But the Air Force's interest in the Starfighter was waning as the service's preference shifted to fighters with longer ranges and heavier ordnance loads.
 As a result, the USAF reduced their orders of the F-104A from 722 to 170, and the F-104A and F-104B aircraft of the 83rd, 56th and 337th FIS were handed over to the 151st, 157th and 197th FIS of the Air National Guard (ANG) after less than a year of service with the ADC.